CMS-Enterprise/sbom-harbor/README.md

 For organizations that use Snyk, Harbor can import SBOMs using the Snyk API.
 Make sure all environment variables are set and then run the following command.

-**Note** this assumes you are running the command from the root directory of the repository and that you have run a `release` build as described above.
+**Note:** this assumes you are running the command from the root directory of the repository and that you have run a `release` build as described above.

 ```shell